V-Victor/CART353/Parallelia/README.md

 [The World Is Yours](https://preview.c9users.io/sarahlauzon/final-project/final_project/index.html?_c9_id=livepreview3&_c9_host=https%3A%2F%2Fide.c9.io) - Narrative

 _The World Is Yours_ is a non-linear interactive text experience that has a peculiar way of telling a story that I find especially appealing.
-It is a bit too ambiguous for my taste, and I do not see _Parallelia_ adopting this storytelling method entirely, but the content matter and phrasing is something I'd very much like to experiment with.
+It is a bit too ambiguous for my taste, and I do not see _Elyium_ adopting this storytelling method entirely, but the content matter and phrasing is something I'd very much like to experiment with.

 [Jon Hopkins - We Disappear](https://www.youtube.com/watch?v=wqhCDbagWh8) - Atmosphere